Climateyousheng/cmip7/HadCM3/expts_descriptions.md

         - `UPO2A`: the converse of `UPA2O` above.
 Set this for a user specified TAG of 11.
     (aside – when starting a coupled run the first day of atmosphere has no ocean flux, so it may be missing data for day 1 – this can screw up disgnostics – e.g., our monthly or annual mean might look crazy – but the model itself will zero it out and not actually apply MDI (What is this?:confused:) as a flux).

+This one worked, meaning that our model has the capability to couple the land carbon cycle and the ocean carbon cycle!:satisfied:

 ## xqchf

+The next step would be, to test if the model is working with an emission ancillary file.
 Basically copy of `xqche`, some differences are:

 1. We used an ancillary file of CO<sub>2</sub> emissions from 1750 to 2100 rather than input a constant conc value.

 2. As ancil data start from 1750, we changed the model basis time from 1650 to 1750 and running length to be 350 model years.
+And, this worked!:smile:
    >
    > Emissions file produced by Alex, data from Chris.

+And, this worked, too!

 ## xqcht

+Now is the time to create our own ancillary file from a rather recent database (CMIP6).
+We encountered some problems when trying to create the ancillary file, including `Xconv` displaying difference between different hosts (eocene/bc4), python package `xarray` could not reliably process pp file (`cdo` and `xancil` could), incorrect `xancil` configuration to convert a netcdf file to a pp file (error code 678 complaining about wrong data format, i.e., periodic data):expressionless:...But finally the ancil worked!:thumbsup:

+We have nearly everything needed for the CMIP7 experiments, and could perform control runs as long as historical emissions data of CO<sub>2</sub> and GHGs become available.